yutaka-ishikawa/mpich-tofu/00README.txt

    $HOME/mpich-tofu-nv    - for single thread compiled by Fujitsu fcc on compute node
    $HOME/mpich-tofu-nv-mt - for multiple thread compiled by Fujitsu fcc on compute node
  3) configuration scripts are
-   mpich3.4-gcc-configure           - for single thread compiled by cross gcc mpich3.4-gcc-mt-configure        - for multiple thread compiled by cross gcc mpich3.4-gcc-native-configure    - for single thread compiled by Fujitsu fcc on compute node mpich3.4-gcc-native-mt-configure - for multiple thread compiled by Fujitsu fcc on compute node
+   mpich3.4-gcc-configure       - for single thread compiled by cross gcc mpich3.4-gcc-mt-configure    - for multiple thread compiled by cross gcc mpich3.4-native-configure    - for single thread compiled by Fujitsu fcc on compute node mpich3.4-native-mt-configure - for multiple thread compiled by Fujitsu fcc on compute node
+ 4) shell variable for UTF build export UTF_ARCH=fugaku		for single thread compiled by cross gcc export UTF_ARCH=fugaku-mt		for multiple thread compiled by cross gcc export UTF_ARCH=fugaku-native	for single thread compiled by Fujitsu fcc on compute node export UTF_ARCH=fugaku-native-mt	for multiple thread compiled by Fujitsu fcc on compute node

 (1) creating the build environment
  0)